Miss Paraná

 Miss Paraná is a Brazilian Beauty pageant which selects the representative for the State of Paraná at the Miss Brazil contest.
 The pageant was created in 1955 and has been held every year since with the exception of 1990-1991, and 1993.
 The pageant is held annually with representation of several municipalities.
-Since 2021, the State director of Miss Paraná is, Cristina Ranzani.
+Since 2024, the State director of Miss Paraná is, Edielder Godoy de Lima or known simply as Edy Godoy.

 The following women from who competed as Miss Paraná have won Miss Brazil: